ultraleap/UnityPlugin/Packages/Tracking Preview/Locomotion/README.md

 Ray Latch uses `IsFacingObject` to provide a small form of contextual activation - if you're facing a collider in your scene whilst using Ray Latch, it won't activate.

-Note: At the moment, Ray Latch can only be used in a Fixed configuration.

 ### Pinch To Teleport

 To get started with Pinch To Teleport, drag the "Pinch To Teleport" prefab into the scene.